The Sam Roberts Centre for Unresolved Nuisance and Tension

 All complaints are reviewed with professionalism, maturity, and a completely reasonable level of defensiveness.

-While every submission is valued, outcomes may vary depending on: supporting evidence, emotional exaggeration, historical revisionism, and whether you were objectively wrong at the time.
+While every submission is valued, outcomes may vary depending on supporting evidence, emotional exaggeration, historical revisionism, and whether you were objectively wrong at the time.